Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ##### Implementation of Consequences

-The contract is text that attempts to set the occasion for certain behaviors on the part of the software developer.
+The contract (above) is text that attempts to set the occasion for certain behaviors on the part of the software developer.
 But it is just text.
 Something must implement the specified contingencies.

 As described in the linked pages on design by contract and defensive programming, your code must implement the contingencies.
 There are various ways to do this, some of which will be illustrated in the demo.